 Alleys & Ruins no. 109, The Faithful (2008, Alameda/Oakland, CA 10:30pm)

-As with many of my photographs, there are two stories here: one is the story of getting the shot; the other is the story of the once glittering cruise ship, The Faithful.
+As with many of my photographs, there are two stories here: one is the story of getting the shot; the other is the story of the location.
+In this case, the once glittering cruise ship, The Faithful.

 Her decline came very fast.
 In the late 1970’s she was still a gleaming, yacht-like cruise ship with stylish décor, but during the recession of the early 1980’s she fell on hard times and was retired.
 The cruise ship industry was also rapidly changing, and the city sized cruise ships of today were starting to develop, further leading to the Faithful's decline.